ooples/pine_script_docs/source/migration_guides/To_Pine_version_4.rst

 Renaming of built-in constants, variables, and functions
 --------------------------------------------------------

-In Pine Script v4 the following built-in constants, variables, and functions were renamed:
+In Pine Script™ v4 the following built-in constants, variables, and functions were renamed:

 - Color constants (e.g ``red``) are moved to the ``color.*`` namespace (e.g. ``color.red``).
 - The ``color`` function has been renamed to ``color.new``.